zuozhenggh/learning-library/data-management-library/database/data-guard/data-guard-across-regions/create-your-vcn/create-your-vcn.md

 # Create your Virtual Cloud Network

 ## Introduction
-Create the Virtual Cloud Network on the primary region and the secondary region.
+Create a Virtual Cloud Network on the primary region and the secondary region.
 Although they are in different regions, the VCNs must both be in the same compartment.
 And they must not have overlapping VCN IP address blocks.

 Estimated lab time:  5 minutes